Claim your freebie!

 I think that it is VITAL for the following reasons.

-While this planned exodus of teachers is not purely pay related, you can be assured that teachers’ pay plays a part in it.
-Since the pay sanctions began in 2011, the profession is under more financial pressure than ever before, as can be seen from the results of my survey.
+While this planned exodus of teachers is not purely pay related, teachers’ pay plays a part in it.
+Since the pay sanctions began in 2011, the profession is under more financial pressure than ever before.
+If teachers were getting financially recompensed for long hours and huge workload, there may be less looking to leave the profession.

 A bit of appreciation

 How many parents say thanks for the good work we are doing with their child/ren in comparison to the number of times parents get in touch to complain?
-Add to that classroom observations, inspections and the constant monitoring from above.
-Think also of the regular bashings that we get on social media, and in certain sections of the media, and you can see why teachers are feeling more undervalued and less appreciated than ever before.
+Think of the regular bashings that we get on social media, and you can see why teachers are feeling more undervalued and less appreciated than ever before.

 I think too, that teaching assistants are not recognised for the vital work that they do in our classrooms.
 A decent pay rise would help us all to feel that we are respected and valued for the important work that we do.